storageos/storageos.github.io/_docs/install/kubernetes.md

            # of the pod.
 Set to `default` or leave blank if you are not using
            # namespaces.
            volumeNamespace: test-storageos
-           # The name of the storageos pool to use.
-Will use `default` if not
-           # specified, which should be available on most StorageOS clusters.
-           pool: default
            # The filesystem type to format the volume with, if required.
            fsType: ext3
    ```